anenadic/local-uk/README.md

 - to help the community in the UK with organising workshops and finding instructors/helpers
 - to provide a welcoming and inclusive environment for the community to share their experience, explore topics of interest, find collaborators for training related projects and network.

-Live [community calls' minutes document on HackMD](https://hackmd.io/V3ReKkEESzqyCNxWJdulOw) that gets synched into the ./meeting_minutes.md in this repo.
+Live [community calls' minutes document on HackMD](https://hackmd.io/V3ReKkEESzqyCNxWJdulOw) that gets puched into/synched with the [meeting_minutes.md](./meeting_minutes.md) in this repo.